GBHyland/APS-Process-Workflow-intermediate/new-claim-process.md

    - ```Minimal```  |   ```minimal```
    - ```Severe```   |   ```severe```
 35. Save and close the drop-down config window.
-36. Add an **Amount Object** to the _Claim Information_ Header and select the pencil icon to edit it.
+36. Add an **Number Object** to the _Claim Information_ Header and select the pencil icon to edit it.
 37. Label it: ```Claim Amount:```.
 38. _Select the **Override ID** checkbox_
 39. Provide an **ID:** of: ```value```.